Caioflp/dotfiles/fgv/journal.md

 * Still need to implement boost version of Nesterov acceleration.
   Should study papers which address acceleration in stochastic setting.

+## 29.03.23.

+* I'm back, after a month of struggling with other stuff.
+* Next step is to think how to fit the NPIV problem statement into the framework of the SIP paper.
+* After this, we should take a step back and think about how the proof of the main theorem changes when we substitute things we knew exactly (for example, the kernel or the operator A) for approximations.
+* Meanwhile, read the papers about NPIV to see the kind of things people do.

 ## MFG Project